 Eligible applicants include:

-Eligible Category 2 applicants must have a current Tribal Youth Program CTAS Purpose Area 9 project with a period end date in 2021.
+Eligible Category 3 applicants must have either a current funded Purpose Area 9 project with an end date in 2024 or past funded Purpose Area 9 award with an end date in 2023.

 Geographic Coverage